 Doctors commonly opt to only observe children with early stage scoliosis — curves measuring less than 20 degrees — for at least the first six months.
-The idea is that doctors can tell if the mild scoliosis is progressive or not after this time.
-Yet, if the curve reaches 25 degrees, there's a 68 percent chance the scoliosis will continually get worse.
+The idea is that doctors can tell if the mild scoliosis is progressive or not after this amount of time has passed.
+Yet, if the curve reaches 25 degrees, there is a 68 percent chance the scoliosis will continually get worse.
 The ScoliSMART™ doctors know it's best to intervene and start a scoliosis treatment plan that includes spinal resistance training as soon as possible.
 Get free recommendations on scoliosis bracing prevention sent to your email.